Koru Kids after school nannies take care of your kids in the comfort of their own home.

 This option would be at the top of most parents’ preference list (it would definitely be top of ours!).
 Free or cheap, familiar and comfortable, flexible, totally trusted – if you’ve got a grandma or neighbour who fits that bill, that’s brilliant.

-Unfortunately, for many parents living in London this isn’t an option.
+Unfortunately, for many parents this isn’t an option.
 Even for those that are lucky enough to have family close by, we don’t always want to feel like we’re burdening loved ones.
 (As much as they may adore our kids, their grandparents are getting on a bit and aren’t always up for coping with the kids’… uh… energy and enthusiasm…).
 That said, there are ways you can get friends and family involved without putting too much strain on the relationship.
 If you can enlist the help of a combination of relative and friends, with hired child caregivers pitching in the rest of the week you can save a lot of money.

 For family and friends to be a realistic option, they need to live close enough to be able to pick up the kids from school on time.
 They also have to have regular availability that fits around your work schedule.
 You also need to make sure that you follow Ofsted rules: friends cannot gain a reward (which doesn’t just include money) for looking after a child aged under eight for more than two hours in their own home without being registered.
 People have been prosecuted for illegal childminding, so don’t chance it.